Use Cloud Links for Read Only Data Access on Autonomous AI Database

-Cloud Links provide a cloud-based method to remotely access read only data on an Autonomous Database instance.
+Cloud Links provide a cloud-based method to remotely access read only data on an Autonomous AI Database instance.

-About Cloud Links on Autonomous Database
+About Cloud Links on Autonomous AI Database

 The Cloud Links implementation leverages Oracle Cloud Infrastructure access mechanisms to make data accessible within a specific scope.
 Scope indicates who can remotely access the data.
 Scope can be set to various levels, including to the region where the database resides, to individual tenancies, or to compartments.
-In addition, you can specify that authorization to access a data set is limited to one or more Autonomous Database instances.
+In addition, you can specify that authorization to access a data set is limited to one or more Autonomous AI Database instances.

-Cloud Links greatly simplify the sharing of tables or views across Autonomous Database instances, as compared to traditional database linking mechanisms.
+Cloud Links greatly simplify the sharing of tables or views across Autonomous AI Database instances, as compared to traditional database linking mechanisms.
 With Cloud Links you can discover data without requiring a complex database link setup.
-Autonomous Database provides transparent access using SQL, and implements privilege enforcement with the Cloud Links scope and by granting authorization to individual Autonomous Database instances.
+Autonomous AI Database provides transparent access using SQL, and implements privilege enforcement with the Cloud Links scope and by granting authorization to individual Autonomous AI Database instances.

 Cloud Links introduce the concepts of regional namespaces and names for data that is made remotely accessible.
 This is similar to existing Oracle tables where there is a table, for example "EMP" that resides in a namespace (schema), for example "LWARD".
 There can only be one LWARD.EMP in your database.
-Cloud Links provide a similar namespace and name on a regional level, that is not tied to a single database but applies across many Autonomous Database instances as specified with the scope and optionally with database authorization.
+Cloud Links provide a similar namespace and name on a regional level, that is not tied to a single database but applies across many Autonomous AI Database instances as specified with the scope and optionally with database authorization.

 For example, you can register a data set under the namespace FOREST and for security purposes or for naming convenience, you can provide a namespace and a name other than the original schema and object names.
 In this example, TREE_DATA is the visible name of the registered data set and this name is not required to be the name of the source table.
 In addition to the namespace and the name, the cloud$link keyword indicates to the database that it must resolve the source as a Cloud Link.